ItsKezzer/ItsKezzer/README.md

 ## About me

-I'm a 20 something years old lad studying at [Epitech](https://www.epitech.eu/en/) and currently in an apprenticeship at [Ateme](https://www.ateme.com/) learning Big Data, DevOps and a bit of AI.
+I'm a 25 years old lad, graduated of [Epitech](https://www.epitech.eu/en/) and did an apprenticeship at [Ateme](https://www.ateme.com/) learning Big Data, DevOps and the world of television.
-If you want to know more about me, feel free to DM me on [LinkedIn](https://www.linkedin.com/in/kavan-t/)!
+If you want to know more about me, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/kavan-t/)!